pointW/helping_hands_website/README.md

     <meta http-equiv = "refresh" content = " 0 ; url = yourURL"/>
     ```

+## News on home page
+* **Add/modify news**

+  In /content/home/news.md.

+## Advanced option for website layout

+* **To add/delete widgets on home page**

+  Add/delete a markdown file in /content/home.
+You can change the order of widgets by adjusting 'weight'.

 ## Advanced option for real-time preview & debugging
 [Offcial document](https://wowchemy.com/docs/getting-started/install-hugo-extended/)